brafii/login-app/README.md

 ## Day 1 challenge flutter login UI

-This is a daily challenge to master in flutter application.
+This is a daily challenge to master in building flutter applications.

 First task was to develop a login UI purposely to get equiped and get comfortable in UI: